-If you have already travelled around a bit before, you should know what we are talking about.
-It is probably the last thing a traveller will talk about when he is narrating his or her’s wonderful vacation, but this is something that every single tourist has experienced at least once in their life — that unforgettable and awkard time when he was ripped off in a restaurant while on vacation!
-We all have a little collection of these bruising memories of horrible meals at crazy prices so, if it’s true that you learn from your mistakes, today we are going to give you some suggestions on how to identify and avoid touristic, rip-off restaurants around Italy.
+If you have already traveled around a bit before, you should know what we are talking about.
+It is probably the last thing a traveler will talk about when he is narrating his or her’s wonderful vacation, but this is something that every single tourist has experienced at least once in their life — that unforgettable and awkward time when he was ripped off in a restaurant while on vacation!
+We all have a little collection of these bruising memories of horrible meals at crazy prices so, if it’s true that you learn from your mistakes, today we are going to give you some suggestions on how to identify and avoid touristic, rip-off restaurants in Italy.

 1. Do Not Follow People Inviting You to Come into a Restaurant from the Street.